Qwe1rty/NodeDial/README.md

 ### Single-Node Cluster Setup

-Firstly, before you can run the Chordial service, you will need to already have a prerequisite cluster up and running with some DNS service
+Firstly, before you can run the Chordial service, you will need to already have a prerequisite cluster up and running with some DNS service.
+(A DNS service is actually not strictly necessary, but you'll otherwise have to manually specify the IP address of the seed node)

-(A DNS service is actually not strictly necessary, but it can help to automate cluster operations.
-In particular, this is especially helpful when scaling up the cluster, as new nodes will need to resolve the seed node's hostname.
-This topic will be further discussed in the scaling subchapter)

 When the prerequities are ready, you should first create the chordial namespace using the command:
 `kubectl create namespace chordial-ns`.
 Everything related to Chordial has been configured to run in that